-With more than 50 years of experience, Labaton Sucharow is a tenacious advocate for investors and consumers.
-The Firm offers complex litigation services in the areas of securities, antitrust, consumer protection, and corporate governance and shareholder rights law, as well as whistleblower representation.
+With more than 55 years of experience, Labaton Sucharow is a tenacious advocate for investors and consumers.
+The Firm offers complex litigation services in the areas of securities, antitrust, corporate governance and shareholder rights law, consumer, cybersecurity, and data privacy, as well as whistleblower representation.
 Labaton Sucharow represents many of the largest institutional investors worldwide and has secured billions of dollars in landmark recoveries.
-The Firm’s successful reputation is built not only on its team of more than 90 attorneys, but also on its industry-leading in-house investigators, financial analysts, and forensic accountants.
+The Firm’s successful reputation is built not only on its team of more than 70 attorneys, but also on its industry-leading in-house investigators, financial analysts, and forensic accountants.

 Main Areas of Practice: